-This vegan JUST Egg Quiche is perfect for a weekend breakfast or brunch, Mother's Day, or the holidays.
+This vegan JUST Egg Quiche is perfect for a weekend breakfast, brunch, Mother's Day, or holidays.
 Serve it with fresh fruit, vegan sausages, vegan breakfast casserole, and air fryer breakfast potatoes.
 Over the holidays, try this Sparkling Cranberry Mocktail for a festive, refreshing, non-alcoholic bubbly beverage!

 These are the ingredients you need to make this delicious vegan quiche: